 But that should be your secondary motive of starting a blog and not your main priority.

 Rome was never built in a day, so also no successful profitable blogging career can be built in a day, months and even in some cases, a year.
 This is why I said above that you must be committed to a long term approach.

 One step at a time, take things in a gradual process and don’t be in a hurry that you won’t even complete a task before jumping on to another one.
 Doing things randomly may result in doing nothing.

 How to Make Money From Blogging – Focus, be patient and be organized.

 7. Don’t Go Quit Your Day Job.

-This is one of the best advice I would give you in the whole of this article and I want you to adhere to it carefully.
+This is one of the best pieces of advice I would give you in the whole of this article and I want you to adhere to it carefully.

-Making $500 this month on your blog business and not making it the next or making less than that is not an ideal situation to go about quitting your day job.
+Making $500 this month through your blog business and not making it the next or making less than that is not an ideal situation to go about quitting your day job.

 See that you have a system in place strategically designed to make you money every single month.
 And from the best of your knowledge, this system is doing well for you as expected before slapping your boss in the face.

 Internet business is one of the craziest businesses.
 It is very easy and reality to go from $100 to $100,000 a month.
 Also, it is realistic to fall like a snowball from $100,000 per month to $100 the next month.